 In later series, Captain Caveman was shown living alongside The Flintstones.
 The early 1980s The Flintstone Comedy Show starred Cavey in his own segment, as Bedrock's resident superhero, often accompanied on adventures by newspaper reporters Wilma Flintstone and Betty Rubble.
 On The Flintstone Kids, Captain Caveman and his son were the stars of a Show Within a Show.

 While initially aired as part of Laff-a-Lympics, the series would spin off into its own thing for Season 3, mixing in reruns from the first two seasons, while some airings (specifically, the ones on Boomerang and Teletoon Retro) would mix in the live-action segment Mystery Island from The Skatebirds into rotation.

 Captain Caveman and the Teen Angels provides examples of:

-- Big Eater / Extreme Omnivore: He often eats large quantities of food and stuff that isn't supposed to be edible.
+- Extreme Omnivore: Cavey often eats large quantities of food and stuff that isn't supposed to be edible.
 The cartoon's intro shows him eating a safe box in a single bite.

 - Rummage Fail: Among other instances, Captain Caveman once stuffed Brenda into his fur and couldn't get her out.

-- Say My Name: Captain's trademark yell of his own name before his heroics to a point of bordering on In the Name of the Moon.
+- Say My Name: Captain's trademark is to yell his own name before his heroics.

 The Captain Caveman segments on The Flintstone Comedy Show provide examples of: